smuenzel/smtcaml/README.md

 smtCaml is not usable yet.

 ## Build instructions
-First go to the vendor directory and build the dependencies in `vendor-boolector` and `vendor-cvc5`, in that order.
+First go to the vendor directory and build the dependencies in `vendor-boolector`, `vendor-cvc5`, and `vendor-stp` in that order.
 Then, you can use dune.

 ## cppcaml
 `cppcaml` is a C++ library that allows specification of conversion properties for C++